GregorUT/vgchartzScrape/README.md

 # vgchartzfull - A crawler to download data from Global Videogame Sales

-vgchartzfull.py is a python@3 script based on BeautifulSoup.
+vgchartz-full-crawler.py is a python@3 crawler script based on BeautifulSoup.

-It creates a dataset with data from more than 57,000 games. based on data from  http://www.vgchartz.com/gamedb/
+It creates a csv dataset with data from more than 57,000 games. based on data from [VGChartz Site](http://www.vgchartz.com/gamedb/).

 ## Output